 A study of the different types of naval engineering propulsion plants and of the principles of ship stability and buoyancy in the practice of damage control.
-Required of all fifth-term Naval ROTC students except Marine Corps candidates.
+Required of all fifth-term Naval ROTC students except mechanical engineering students (who are permitted to take heat power courses instead) and Marine Corps candidates.